Kuowrk/fragma/README.md

 ### Web

 - `cargo make web`
-- navigate to `localhost:8800` in a browser
+- navigate to `localhost:8800` in a browser that supports WebGPU